mickmaccallum/Stone/README.md

 }
 ```

 After your Socket is set up, you can optionally provide its connect method with parameters to be included in the URL's query when a connection is made.
+The below example uses `Array<NSURLQueryItem>`, but there is another overload available that takes `Dictionary<QueryStringConvertible, QueryStringConvertible>` to force all parameters to provide an implementation of `QueryStringConvertible` to escape themselves for a query string.

 ```{swift}
 let params = [NSURLQueryItem(name: "user_id", value: "iPhone")]